garrettc00per/als-cfdna-classifier/FEATURE_SELECTION_PIPELINE.md

 - ~70% F1 may be the performance ceiling with current data
 - Positions matter (contradicts initial hypothesis)

-HOW TO DISCUSS IN AN INTERVIEW

-Frame the nuanced results as strength, not weakness:
+DISCUSSION

-"Feature selection revealed several combinations achieving 68-70% F1, with Insert + Positions at 70.2%.
+Feature selection revealed several combinations achieving 68-70% F1, with Insert + Positions at 70.2%.
 However, with standard deviations of 5-6 percentage points, the top 4 are statistically indistinguishable.

 This is an important finding, not a failure.
 With only 22 samples, we can't identify a single 'best' set, but we CAN conclude: